-The stability at 2 km height was more prominent in the inactive period than in the active period (Figs. 3b and 3c).
-The stable layer at mid-levels was more pronounced in the active period, although the height of the peak was lower in the active period (5 km) than in the inactive period (6 km).
-While a layer of weakened stability was observed around 4.5 km height during the both periods, the layer was much shallower in the active period.
+The stability at 2 km height became weaker with time, and the stable layer disappeared completely during period 3 (Figs. 3b-d).
+The stable layer at mid-levels was prominent during all three periods, although the height of the peak was lower (5 km) during period 3 than during periods 1 and 2 (around 5.5 and 6.5 km, respectively).
+While a layer of weakened stability was observed around 4.5 km height during all three periods, the layer was much shallower during period 3 than during periods 1 and 2.

 Figure 4 shows variation in the coverage of C-band radar echoes with reflectivity factors >15 dBZ at 2 km height over a 200 x 200 km area.
 Radar echo is classified as either convective or stratiform type, following the method by Steiner et al. (1995).
-It should be noted that vertical scale is large in the lowest panel in Fig. 4.

-The characteristics of precipitation differ between the active and inactive period.
-During the inactive period (09 - 28 November), precipitation occurred almost daily, and convective type echoes were dominant except on 9 10 and 23 November.
-In the (MJO) active period (29 November - 09 December), coverage of radar echoes was much larger than in the inactive period, and stratiform type echoes were dominant, which is consistent with the results of Lin et al. (2004).
+During period 1, two major precipitation events occurred (on 9 and 10 November), and stratiform type echoes prevailed.
+In contrast, precipitation occurred almost daily during period 2, and convective type echoes were dominant, except on 23 November.
+Period 3 contained the MJO active phase, and coverage of radar echoes was much larger than during periods 1 and 2.
+Stratiform type echoes were dominant during period 3, which is consistent with the results of Lin et al. (2004).